houseworksinc/pr-review-bot/README.md

 ### Prerequisites

-- An OpenAI API key with access to GPT-4
+- A Google API key with access to Gemini
+  > 💰 **Unlike OpenAI, Google actually gives these API keys away for free!**
+  >
+  > You can get one [here](https://aistudio.google.com/apikey)

 ### Configuration

-1. Add your OpenAI API key as a repository secret named `OPENAI_API_KEY`
+1. Add your Google API key as a repository secret named `GOOGLE_API_KEY`

 2. Create a workflow file in your repository that calls this reusable workflow: